apostrophecms/apostrophe-documentation/reference/apostrophe-docs/server-apostrophe-cursor.md

 for the type you are interested in.
 This will also give you a cursor of the right subclass.
 ### joins(*value*)
 Filter.
-Performs joins by default if the 'type' filter is in use and the type manager for the type has a schema.
+Performs joins by default, for all types retrieved, based on the schema for each type.
 If `joins(false)` is explicitly called no joins are performed.
 If
 `joins()` is invoked with an array of join names only those joins and those intermediate to them are performed (dot notation).
 See `apostrophe-schemas` for more information.

+TODO: identify joins with identical definitions in each schema and pass those "intersection" schemas to self.apos.schemas.join just once, for performance.
 ### pageUrl(*value*)
 Filter.
 All docs that are part of the page tree (they have a slug beginning with a `/`) receive a `._url` property, which takes the